Asgard: In comics

 Thor first appeared in the Marvel Universe within comic series Journey into Mystery in the issues #83 during August 1962.
 Following this release, he becomes one of the central figures in the comics along with Loki and Odin.
 In the Marvel Cinematic Universe, Thor and Loki make their first appearance together in the 2011 film Thor.
 After that, Thor becomes a regular character in the Marvel Cinematic Universe and reappears in several films, including the Avengers series.
 Asgard becomes the central element of the film Thor: Ragnarok, where it is destroyed following the Old Norse mythos.
 These and other Norse mythology elements also appear in video games, TV series, and books based in and on the Marvel Universe, although these depictions do not closely follow historical sources.

 In video games

+Asgard is a city in the 2003 Japanese role-playing videogame Tales of Symphonia, and is dubbed "The City of Ruins" for its presence of fictional ancient ruins.

 Asgard is an explorable realm in the video game God of War: Ragnarök, a sequel to 2018's Norse-themed God of War.

 In the Assassin's Creed Valhalla video game, Asgard is featured as part of a "vision quest".